 One breakthrough study examined gene expression in a group of yoga practitioners, to see how yoga affects genes that control immune function.
 To answer that question, they took genetic samples from participants, both before and after their practice.
 They also took samples from people performing other relaxing activities, such as walking in nature and listening to calming music.

 The results were impressive.
 Yoga practice resulted in beneficial changes in 111 genes that impact immune function.
 By comparison, the control activities altered 38 genes.

 Food and Genes: Bright and Colorful

 You’ve probably heard the saying, “eat your rainbow.”
 It’s excellent advice, since data shows that colorful fruits and vegetables pack more nutrients into each bite.
-Now, research on “epigenetic foods” gives us even more reasons to choose foods with bright pigments.
+Now, research on “epigenetic foods” gives us even more reasons to build a healthy diet by choosing foods with bright pigments.

 - One study from the Linus Pauling Institute showed that two plant-based compounds—resveratrol from red grapes, and pterostilbene from blueberries—worked with vitamin D3 to increase the expression of a gene known as “CAMP”.
 The CAMP gene plays a major role in human immune function, helping to boost immunity against bacteria, viruses, even cancer.

 - Other research found that curcumin, the bright yellow active ingredient from turmeric root, also influences the CAMP gene to increase immune function.

 - Another study says that Mom was right: Eating green vegetables can have a significant impact on immunity—especially at the genetic level.
 The study showed that green vegetables like broccoli activate a gene called T-bet.
 This gene boosts immune cells that protect the digestive tract from harmful invaders.